 - Most Accessible God: The God of the Old Testament lived in the sky and did not speak to everyone, but Jesus as God appeared among the ordinary people.
 God of the Old Testament was talking to prophets, patronizing kings, and accessed by priests, and a complicated set of rules were necessary for obedience to Him.
 But Jesus was accessible to everyone.
 Religion was no longer a greater privilege for priests, prophets, or kings.
 Religion was for the common man.
 The rejection of Jewish laws and the adoption of simple ideas like love and brotherhood appealed to everyone.
 God had walked among common men, become one of them, and He was no longer distant.

-The attraction of Christian monotheism can be summarized through these three simple principles—Our God is the most powerful, most merciful, and most accessible.
-Everyone can approach our God easily, everyone can receive his mercy easily, and he can do anything for you.
+The attraction of Christian monotheism can be summarized through three simple principles—Our God is the most powerful, most merciful, and most accessible.
+Everyone can approach our God, everyone can receive his mercy easily, and he can do anything for you.
 Our God is loving and kind, rather than harsh and fearsome.
-Having the most powerful person on your side, ready to ignore your faults, accept you as you are, and always be available to solve your problems, is an unbeatable combination.
+Having the most powerful person on your side, ready to ignore your faults, accept you as you are, and always be available to solve your problems, is undeniably an unbeatable combination.

 The Contradictions of Monotheism